WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      _"the program won an award for its news coverage"_

+- crab

+  1. noun: a crustacean, found chiefly on seashores, with a broad carapace, stalked eyes, and five pairs of legs, the first pair of which are modified as pincers.

+  2. noun: a louse that infests human body hair, especially in the genital region, causing extreme irritation.

+  3. noun: a machine for picking up and lifting heavy weights.

+  4. verb: move sideways or obliquely.

+     _"he began crabbing sideways across the roof"_

+  5. verb: fish for crabs.

+     _"watermen were crabbing on the bay"_

+  6. phrase: catch a crab - make a faulty stroke in which the oar is jammed under water or misses the water altogether.

+  7. phrase: draw the crab - attract enemy fire.

+     _"a lone tank drew the crabs on them"_

+  8. noun: short for crab apple - a small sour apple. "crab apple" can also refer to something that is small and inferior or unpleasant.

+  9. noun(INFORMAL): grumble about something petty.

+     _"on picnics, I would crab about sand in my food"_

+  10. noun(DATED·INFORMAL): act so as to spoil (something).

+      _"you're trying to crab my act"_

 - craft

   1. noun: an activity involving skill in making things by hand. 一种涉及手工制作东西的技能的活动。